Why Newpark Resources' Shares Jumped

 Interested in more info on Newpark Resources?
 Add it to your watchlist by clicking here.

-The article Why Newpark Resources' Shares Jumped originally appeared on Fool.com.Fool contributor Travis Hoium has no positions in the stocks mentioned above.
-You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
-The Motley Fool has no positions in the stocks mentioned above.
+The article Why Newpark Resources' Shares Jumped originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.